THE ULTIMATE BEGINNERS GUIDE TO 3D PRINTING

 Choice of Printer

 First things first, you need to decide which printer is the right choice for you.
 Your needs and expectations from any 3D printer depend heavily on whether you are going to use it as a hobbyist or as a business benefactor.
-If you are getting into this art because of your passion for it, then we should suggest you printers that are not too hard on the pocket to buy and will give you a satisfactory result.
-Most of the hobbyists use FDM printers which are Fuel Deposition Model printers.
-They create a relatively thin layer of filament (material) to create the object and it is cheap as well.
-In case of using it for your business, you would need a powerful printer which has relatively more number of features and is assembled as well.
-These printers lie in the category of SLI printers which stands for Stereo Lithography printers.
+If you are getting into this art because of your passion for it, then we should suggest printers that are not too hard on the pocket to buy and will give you a satisfactory result.
+Most hobbyists use FDM printers, which are fuel-deposition model printers.
+They create a relatively thin layer of filament (material) to create the object, which is also cheap.
+If you are using it for your business, you would need a powerful printer that has relatively more features and is assembled as well.
+These printers lie in the category of SLI printers, which stands for Stereo Lithography printers.
 Although SLI printers are expensive, they produce high-quality prints.
-These printers use a laser or projector to harden the resin, and that’s how it prints your 3D model.
-For hobbyists, best printers are the “Creality Series”, “FlashFirge”, “TierTime”, and “SeemeCNC Rostock series”.
-Whereas, for business beginners, “ Pulse”, “Ultimaker”, “LulzBot”, “CraftBot”, and “SeemeCNC” are the best options.
+These printers use a laser or projector to harden the resin, and that’s how they print your 3D model.
+For hobbyists, the best printers are the “Creality Series”, “FlashFirge”, “TierTime”, and “SeemeCNC Rostock series”.
+Whereas, for business beginners, ” Pulse”, “Ultimaker”, “LulzBot”, “CraftBot”, and “SeemeCNC” are the best options.

 Choice of Filament